toni1606/monty_hall/README.md

 # monty_hall

-A minigame in rust to play the monty_hall game
+A program in rust to play or simulate the monty hall problem

 # Build

 Use `cargo` to build the project for your machine. `cargo build` will build the whole project, if you want to build and run the project in one command use `cargo run`.

+# Modes

+There are 2 modes to choose from.
+If you prefer to play the game, there is the play mode (type `1` when asked), or the simulation mode (type `0`).
+In the simulation mode 1000 are run per different participant strategy, to aproximate the win rate of everyone.